madhug-nadig/articles/_posts/2017-07-29-implementing-svm-support-vector-machines-from-scratch-in-python.md

 				# Append the list in the dict will all the elements of the record except the class
                 test_set[record[-1]].append(record[:-1])

+### Setting up the class:

+Before we move forward, let's create a class for the algorithm.

+      class CustomSVM:
+          def __init__(self):
+              pass

+We have the `CustomSVM`, that will be our main class for the algorithm.
+In the constructor, we do not have to initialize any value.

 ## Defining Functions:

 Now, let's define the functions that go inside the `CustomSVM` class.
 For the simplicity of this tutorial, we will not delve into Advanced SVM topics such as